Lessons from Huge Social Media Fails

 So, without further ado, here is a small sampling of some big social media fails.
 Some, obviously, are worse than others, so we’ll go in order of increasing severity.
 Feel free to laugh and/or cringe at their misery while you consider the lesson each one has to offer.

-It’s not unusual for companies to take advantage of major events to try and draw attention on social media.
+It’s not unusual for companies to take advantage of major events to try and draw attention to social media.
 Heck, many have done something similar in the past.
-Olympics, Super Bowl even holidays are great times to tie your business together with something everyone is talking about.
+Olympics, Super Bowls, and even holidays are great times to tie your business together with something everyone is talking about.

 In this case, Delta Air Lines tried to get in on the popularity of the United States men’s national soccer team run in the 2014 World Cup.
 Delta posted this after the Team U.S.A. scored a goal against Ghana.
 Seems like an okay post, right?
 The graphic is solid.
 Delta offers service to over 300 destinations in 58 countries (including Ghana) so there is a good connection.